hdfsyu/SRCHack/README.md

 # SRCHack - The first hacked client for Minecraft c0.0.11 (aka c0.0.12a-dev in Betacraft launcher)

-# THE FILES FOR THE CLIENT WILL BE ADDED TO THIS REPOSITORY SOON; THIS WAS JUST MADE IN PREPARATION.

 Hello there.
 I was bored and decided to make this.
 It's interesting, trust me.
 The main good thing about this client is that it adds flying, which wasn't present in Minecraft classic versions.